-Fine Fescue Grass Seed Crops (including chewings, creeping red, and hard fescue types): For the suppression of rattail fescue, apply 0.8 to 1.6 quarts per acre on soils having at least 1% organic matter.
-Do not use on sand, loamy sand, gravelly soils, or exposed subsoils.
+Fine Fescue Grass Seed Crops (including chewings, creeping red, and hard fescue types): For the suppression of rattail fescue, apply at 1 to 2 lbs./Acre on soils having at least 1% organic matter.
+Do not use on sand, loamy sand, gravelly soils, or exposed sub-soils.

-Crop Stage and Application Timing: Parrot 4L is recommended for use on healthy vigorous stands of fine fescue.
-Parrot 4L can be applied to stands established at least 1 year, or to new plantings that have been established for at least 6 months and have a minimum of eight tillers at time of application.
+Crop Stage and Application Timing: Parrot DF is recommended for use on healthy vigorous stands of fine fescue.
+Parrot DF can be applied to stands established at least 1 year or to new plantings that have been established for at least 6 months and have a minimum of eight tillers at time of application.

-Apply in the fall before grass weeds are beyond the one- to two-leaf stage and before broadleaf weeds are larger than 1- to 2-inches tall or across.
+Apply in fall before grass weeds are beyond the one to two leaf stage and before broadleaf weeds are larger than 1 to 2 inches tall or across.
 Use the high end of the rate range for large weeds or where weed populations are high.

-Approximately 1/2 to 1 inch of rainfall or sprinkler irrigation is needed to move Parrot 4L into the weed zone before weeds develop an established root system.
-Weeds larger than the size indicated or those having a well-established root system before Parrot 4L is properly activated by rainfall/irrigation may not be adequately controlled.
+Approximately 1/2 to 1 inch of rainfall or sprinkler irrigation is needed to move Parrot DF into the weed zone before weeds develop an established root system.
+Weeds larger than the size indicated or those having a well established root system before Parrot DF is properly activated by rainfall/irrigation may not be adequately controlled.